zaidissa/MetaRon/README.md

 If 'op', please provide the following parameters:

 --sample, --process, --igp, --isc, --tool, --output

-  -rt 	READ_TYPE,        --read_type
+  -rt,	--read_type
 	Enter read type. 'merge' if the reads are paired-end in two file. 'paired' if the reads are paired-end in one file.

-  -rl 	READ_LENGTH,	    --read_length
+  -rl,	--read_length
 	Enter 'l'if read length is longer than 128 bases and 'r' if read length is shorter than 128 bases

-  -pe1 	PAIRED_1, 		    --paired_1
+  -pe1,	--paired_1
 	Enter enter paired read file 1

-  -pe2 	PAIRED_2, 		    --paired_2
+  -pe2,	--paired_2
 	Enter enter paired read file 2

-  -pm 	PAIRED_MERGED, 	   --paired_merged
+  -pm,	--paired_merged
 	Enter the paired end read file if both pairedend reads are in one file

-  -i 	IGP, 			          --igp
+  -i,	--igp
 	Select the gene prediction .tab file generated via MetageneMark or Prodigal

-  -j 	ISC, 			          --isc
+  -j,	--isc
 	Select the file containing all scaftigs

-  -t 	TOOL, 			        --tool
+  -t,	--tool
 	Enter 1 for MetaGeneMark, 2 for Prodigal

-  -o 	OUTPUT, 		        --output
+  -o,	--output
 	Enter output destination folder

 =======================================================*NOTE*=======================================================

 If the selected --process is  'op', then please refer to the provided scaftig and gene prediction file format